adamhindTESP/Inertia-Rebellion/Docs/Firmware.md

-# Firmware — AIRM Spinner Control & Data Logging
+# Firmware — AIRM Spinner Control & Data Logging (Tier-1)

-This document describes the **firmware architecture, scope, and guarantees** used to operate the AIRM Spinner torsion-balance apparatus.
+This document describes the **authoritative Tier-1 firmware behavior** used to operate the AIRM Spinner torsion-balance apparatus.

 The firmware is intentionally minimal.
 Its role is **deterministic I/O control and transparent data logging**, not signal interpretation.

 All physics analysis is performed offline.